 T) Vatnajökull National Park: In the park, visitors should use the campsite for tents, caravans, camper vans, vans, trailer-tent and any motor vehicle.

 Outside the designated camping area, you can camp with a traditional tent for one night.
 However, groups of three or more tents, must ask the park rangers for permission.
 When camping outside the designated areas, you must be careful not to cause any damage to the environment and to collect all the trash by depositing it into a suitable place.

 Camping and overnight stay outside campsites is prohibited in the following areas:

 U) In Jökulsárgljúfur: In areas of Askja under special protection.

-In the areas of Hoffellssvæði and Heinabergssvæði.
-In Skaftafellsheiði, Bæjarstaðarskógur and Morsárdalur also.
+Close to areas of Hoffellssvæði and Heinabergssvæði.
+At Skaftafellsheiði, Bæjarstaðarskógur and Morsárdalur also.

 However, camping is permitted in the Skaftafell mountains at 400 m above sea level and in the area at the mouth of the Kjós river.
 Travelers must obtain detailed information of the National Park regarding campsites at the interpretation center or by asking the park rangers.

 V) Þingvellir National Park: Camping and overnight stays are not permitted outside the marked camping areas.